 The 22-year-old from Corby was the all-round silver medallist at the 2009 World Championships.

 "I want to go through this next Olympic cycle, hopefully doing well in every competition," Keatings said.

 "I'm going to work so hard in the gym to up my routines and try and achieve some great results and basically prove that I should have been there (in London)."

-Keatings, a member of Huntingdon Gymnastics Club, was part of the Great Britain squad that secured a full team for the Olympics by winning a test event in January, but missed the subsequent European Championships after damaging ankle ligaments.
+Keatings, a member of Huntingdon Gymnastics Club, was part of the Great Britain squad that but missed the subsequent European Championships after damaging ankle ligaments.

 He recovered in time for the Olympic trials but despite that, he was told a week ago that he would only be a reserve for the London Games.

 "To just miss out, it sucked all the life and energy out of me.
 I just moped around the house for the rest of the day.

 "But I am reserve and I've got to keep training.
 I don't wish it on anybody, but if anyone does get injured I'll get the nod, so I have to make sure I'm fit and ready," he said.